Insprill/dv-gauge/README.md

 ## License

-Distributed under the Apache 2.0 license.
+Code is distributed under the Apache 2.0 license.
 See [LICENSE][license-url] for more information.

+AssetBundle assets are owned by Altfuture and are included with permission, for the purpose of having Read/Write protection on them removed, which is necessary for this mod to function.
+These assets are not covered by the Apache 2.0 license and have different terms and conditions.
+Contact [support@altfuture.gg][altfuture-support-email-url] for more information.